vcl/vcl/modules/data-grid/README.md

 A grid for tabular data based on a CSS flexbox.
-The main limitation compared to the HTML `table` element is the absence of col- and rowspans.
+The main limitation compared to the HTML `table` element is the absence of col- and row-spans.

 ## Usage